saharnazb/HamSanj/README.md

 1. In Firebase Console, go to **Project settings** (gear icon)
 2. Scroll down to "Your apps"
 3. Click the **Web** icon (`</>`)
-4. Register your app with a nickname (e.g., "EvalFlow")
+4. Register your app with a nickname (e.g., "HamSanj")
 5. Copy the `firebaseConfig` object - you'll need these values:
    - apiKey
    - authDomain